First, let’s explain how panning works, by shamelessly giving it a meme form:

 Use a hybrid approach to achieve balance

-While LCR is a good place to start, there’s always exceptions to the rule.
+While LCR is a good place to start, there are always exceptions to the rule.
 Sometimes tracks will just sound weird when they’re panned completely either way, but if you leave them centered it will sound too dense.
-Close mics on drums, percussion, minor melodic phrases and so on, are good examples.
+Close mics on drums, percussion, minor melodic phrases, and so on, are good examples.

 If you have your overheads panned hard left and right (and most of us do), then the toms and hi-hat will already have their place.
 Put any of them in the center and the mix will turn dense and lose space, but moving them all the way to the side will usually sound weird.
 However, pan those close mics following the image that the overheads created and you’ll get more punch and better balance overall.